 We support women leaders to fully and equally participate in decision-making, an essential step in bringing about better outcomes for everyone - including women and girls.

-WFD currently implements programmes across more than 30 countries around the world.
-Alongside our country programmes, WFD supports the international work of UK political parties.
+WFD currently implements programmes across more than 30 countries and territories around the world.
+Alongside the programmes we directly implement, WFD supports the international work of UK political parties.
 The four UK political party programmes are:

 - The Conservatives WFD Programme